addisonklinke/investing/README.md

 ## Usage

 The launcher script provides the primary interface for running different workflows.
-To familiarize yourself with the available options, run `python launcher.py --list`
+To familiarize yourself with the available options, run `python launcher.py -h`

 ## Configuration